ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs6316_spring_25/index.md

 - Lectures: All lectures are whiteboards.
 To encourage attendance, there will be no slides or notes.
 But I am sure you can find everything in PRML.
 As a courtesy, I will try my best to record each lecture (though not guaranteed) and post the recordings via email.
 That being said, it might be good to factor this whiteboard format into consideration when enrolling in this course.

 ## Roadmap
+You are expected to read each chapter for each week.

 - Week of Jan 13: Chapter 1
+  - different paradigms of ML, curve fitting example, frequentisit v.s.
+Bayesian, model selection, curse of dimensionality
 - Week of Jan 20: Chapter 2
 - Week of Jan 27: Chapter 3
 - Week of Feb 3: Chapter 4